-Afloat uses traditions of boat building, travel by small boat, and the stories and folklore of coastal communities, as points of access to cultures from Ireland, Shetland, Faroe and Greenland to Nunavut, Newfoundland, Maine, the Carolinas and Caribbean (making up an Atlantic arc from the North-East end of the Gulf Stream to the South-Western one).
+Afloat: Small Boats & Sea Spray is a new book project for Harper Collins.
+It uses traditions of boat building, travel by small boat, and the stories and folklore of coastal communities to explore the ocean-going cultures of the North Atlantic.
+Its chapters cover South Connemara and Fair Isle, then regions of Faroe, Greenland, Newfoundland, Maine, the Carolinas and the Caribbean to form an arc from the NE end of the Gulf Stream to its origins five-thousand miles to the SW.

-This is the first of my projects to involve portrait photography as well as landscape and nature photos.
-The project will generate a record, through archives, oral history interviews, maps and images, of the people and places that carry maritime tradition into the future, at a time when new relations of land and sea challenge the terrestrial complacency of the last two centuries.
+This is the first of my projects to involve portrait photography as well as landscape and nature photos, and in moving from my modern kayak to traditional wooden boats, the aesthetic will move from the bright colours of The Frayed Atlantic Edge to monochrome.
+Afloat will generate a record, through images, archives and oral history of the people and places that carry maritime tradition into the future, at a time when new relations of land and sea challenge the terrestrial complacency of the last two centuries.

-I’ll be travelling between April 2020 and September 2021, so am currently planning the journeys.
+I’ll be travelling for Afloat in 2021-2, so am currently planning the journeys.
 I’d love to hear from anyone with an interest in small boat traditions.
-As a first step, I’ve put together a short questionnaire for boat builders, which you’ll find here: Afloat Questionnaire.
+As a first step, I’ve put together a draft of a questionnaire for boat builders, which will need further development but can be found in its first form here: Afloat Questionnaire.
 At the same time I’m building a list of resources for researching small boats.
 If you can provide answers to the questionnaire or suggest ideas for resources and reading, please do contact me either at firstname.lastname@example.org or on twitter @david_gange.

 I’m also currently working out how to do crossings for this project by ship, minimising the number of flights; if you’re able to offer advice (or even assistance…) please do get in touch!